-Visitors to San Francisco will journey out to Alcatraz, ride the famous cable car and sample a bowl of Clam Chowder.
+Visitors to San Francisco will journey out to Alcatraz, ride the famous cable car, and sample a bowl of Clam Chowder.

 These activities are favored for a reason – they're well worth the time and money, and you may experience some hardcore FOMO (Fear Of Missing Out) if you don't end up doing them.

-You might end up seeing a part of a country that most others don't tend to experience and having an entirely unique trip by doing so.
+You might end up seeing a part of a country that most others don't tend to experience and having a unique trip by doing so.

-For example, I chose to drive through the Icelandic Westfjords when I first traveled to Iceland, rather than do the Golden Circle route.
+For example, I drove through the Icelandic Westfjords when I first traveled to Iceland rather than do the Golden Circle route.

 My Westfjords trip was unique and has led me to recommend this remote region of Iceland to friends and travelers alike.

-You have a unique opportunity to see sights in your home country, that people passing through may not experience.
+You have a unique opportunity to see sights in your home country that people passing through may not experience.

 For example, one of my favorite destinations in Australia is the Great Lakes region in New South Wales.